usnistgov/ElectionResultsReporting/index.md

 * David Webber, Horizon Industries

 In addition to the above acknowledgments, the authors also gratefully acknowledge and appreciate the National Institute of Standards and Technology's
 Mary Brady, James Foti, and Joshua Franklin, for their exceptional contributions in helping to improve the content of the publication.
-And finally, the authors also gratefully acknowledge and appreciate the significant contributions from individuals and organizations in the public and private sectors, whose thoughtful and constructive comments improved the overall quality, thoroughness, and usefulness of this publication.
+The authors also gratefully acknowledge and appreciate the significant contributions from individuals and organizations in the public and private sectors, whose thoughtful and constructive comments improved the overall quality, thoroughness, and usefulness of this publication.

 <br>